sebastianotronto/zmodn/README.md

 ## BigInt

 This repo contains also a class for big integer.
-Performance are not great, but you have a look at it for educational purposes.
+Performance are not great, but you can have a look at it for educational purposes.

+The script `random_bigint` can be used to generate random big integers.

 ## Development